UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 I suggest this approach:</br>
 - launch a mini or small CPU-only onBunya desktop with days of walltime (you might need to use Expert to get a long enough walltime)
 - use the `find` command to create a list of recall_medici commands (one per directory below the top level folder)
-- use the `parallel` run each command in the list parallel (choose a small number of parallel threads (<4) that is compatible with your CPU resources in your desktop job _and_ consistent with the number of available tape drives)
+- use the `parallel` run each command in the list parallel (choose a small number of parallel threads (<=4) that is compatible with your CPU resources in your desktop job _and_ consistent with the number of available tape drives)
 - ignore it for 12 hours
-- use the diagnostics described above to check on progress run `du -sh .` for how much has been recalled and `du -sh --apparent-size` for how much there is on tape in total.
+- use the diagnostics described above to check on progress.
+- run `du -sh .` for how much has been recalled and `du -sh --apparent-size` for how much there is on tape in total.

 #### Why does it sometimes take longer to connect to my RDM from Bunya?